This is a copy of my first post, so if you have already read that…!

 - Drive on route 66/Take a road trip in USA (Queen of Spades)

-- See the firefly forest in Japan (King of Spades)
+- See a firefly forest (King of Spades)

 - Hike through one of the US National Parks (Ace of Diamonds)